Last Updated on July 11, 2022

-Advantages with quantified strategies:
+Advantages with quantified trading strategies:

 Quantified strategies are per definition mechanical and not open to judgment from you, and thus it doesn’t let you form any opinions on where the market is heading.
 You can simply focus on just executing the strategy.
 The temptation to twist your strategies lurks on every corner, but hopefully, a quantified strategy can help you limit this risk.

 Of course, this requires that you have a good deal of faith in the system.
 But if you are confident it makes money in the long run, it should be relatively easy to implement.
 Consistency is important in order to have faith in your systems.
-Our experience indicates that the traders succeeding in the long-run have quantified rules when trading.
+Our experience indicates that the traders succeeding, in the long run, have quantified rules when trading.

 Another advantage of quantified rules is that you can regularly do analysis to determine what works and what don’t.
 It’s also a lot easier to trade many more strategies at the same time.
 Done correctly, this smooths your equity curve.
 You simply take advantage of the law of big numbers and at the same time develop a mindset of thinking in terms of probabilities.
-When thinking in probabilities, you better grasp the concept of the law of big numbers.
-Over a large sample of trades, where one trade is very uncertain, the variability of the end result can be drastically reduced if you have many trades and strategies.
+Thi sis the same logic that helped Jim Simons and the Medallion fund to generate 66% a year for 30 years:

 By quantifying and automating your strategies you free up time to explore and research other strategies.
 By enabling a trading platform (see below) you can practically trade as many strategies as you like, something which of course is impossible if you enter trades manually.

-How can you trade many quantified strategies?
 A quant trader uses a computer to execute his or her strategies live in the market.
-This is best done via a trading platform like for example Amibroker, Tradestation, Multicharts, etc. We in Quantified Strategies use Amibroker and Tradestation:
+This is best done via a trading platform like, for example, Amibroker, Tradestation, Multicharts, etc. We in Quantified Strategies use Amibroker and Tradestation: